 If you want to be more selective and only remove cookies for TF Metals Report, use this link instead for the "Clear browser cookies" option: https://www.lifewire.com/clear-cookies-for-one-site-4587347

-When this happens, the cookies in your browser have most likely gotten corrupted or disconnected from your web session.
-This can sometimes occur after a browser updates to a new major version, or if a VPN service is used to connect to the internet.
+When this happens, the cookies in your browser have gotten corrupted or disconnected from your web session.
+This can sometimes occur after a browser updates to a new major version, or if a VPN or proxy service is used to connect to the internet.
 It has also been identified as a known issue with early versions of Apple iOS 13.
 (Note: If your Apple device is running a version older than iOS 13.2, please upgrade.)

-For subscribers, use the "Regenerate browser cookies" option in your User Account.
-Click the "Account" link at the top of this page when logged in, then click the "Settings" tab.
+For subscribers, use the "Regenerate browser cookies" option in your User Account to resolve the problem.
+Click the "Account" link at the top of this page when logged in, and then click the "Settings" tab.
 You'll see a button that will automatically reset all of your TFMR cookies.
 Click it once and should fix your issue.
 It is possible that you may need to log in again, but in most cases the fix is immediate.

-If this option does not work, you can also use the same instructions as above to clear all of your browser cache and cookies.
+If this option does not work, you can also use the instructions above to clear all of your browser cache and cookies.

 Most likely your local browser is storing an older version of the podcast player, and needs to be cleared out to download the latest version.
 Use the same information as above to clear your browser cache and cookies, and then reload the page.
 This should resolve the issue.

 There is a playback rate setting available on the podcast player.
 Many podcast listeners like to use this option to get through them more quickly.
 If the podcast audio is faster than normal, this setting may have been changed by accident.

 To modify the setting, click the gear icon in the lower right corner of the player, and a menu will display showing 1x, 1.25x, 1.5x, etc. Select the desire speed to listen to the podcast, or reset to the default value of 1x.
 See the image below as reference.